1988 WTA German Open

-The 1988 WTA German Open was a women's tennis tournament played on outdoor clay courts at the Rot-Weiss Tennis Club in West Berlin and was part of Tier I of the 1988 WTA Tour.
-It was the 19th edition of the tournament and ran from 9 May through 15 May 1988.
-First-seeded Steffi Graf won the singles title.
+The 1988 WTA German Open was a women's tennis tournament played on outdoor clay courts at the Rot-Weiss Tennis Club in West Berlin, West Germany that was part of Tier I of the 1988 WTA Tour.
+It was the 19th edition of the tournament and was held from 9 May through 15 May 1988.
+First-seeded Steffi Graf won her third consecutive singles title at the event.